History of three-dimensional (3D) airway stenting

 Funding: NIH-NCAI grant support (grant 1U54HL119810-03).

-Conflicts of Interest: Cleveland Clinic and Cleveland Clinic Institutional Officials/Leaders have an equity interest in Custom Orthopaedic Solutions and are entitled to royalty payments from the company for technology developed at Cleveland Clinic.
+Conflicts of Interest: All authors have completed the ICMJE uniform disclosure form (available at http://dx.doi.org/10.21037/amj.2019.01.05).
+The series “Management of Complex Airway and Pleural Diseases” was commissioned by the editorial office without any funding or sponsorship.
+Cleveland Clinic and Cleveland Clinic Institutional Officials/Leaders have an equity interest in Custom Orthopaedic Solutions and are entitled to royalty payments from the company for technology developed at Cleveland Clinic.
 Custom Orthopaedic Solutions is the manufacturer the stent referrenced in the text.
 Dr. Gildea has Intellectual Property filed but no existing conflict as there is no commercial product at the time of this submission.
+The authors have no other conflicts of interest to declare.

 - Dutau H, Dumon JF.
 Airway Stenting Revisited: 30 Years, the Age of Reason?
 J Bronchology Interv Pulmonol 2017;24:257-9.
 [Crossref] [PubMed]